CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Experimental Results and Baseline Performance}

-The results, shown in Fig.~\ref{fig:hier_plot}, compare the generalization performance of two training configurations when tested on outdoor data across three classification levels: Modulation, Protocol, and Model.
+{The results, shown in Fig.~\ref{fig:hier_plot}, compare the generalization performance of two training configurations when tested on outdoor data across three classification levels.}

-When the model is trained on indoor data only, it achieves moderate accuracy on lower-level features (Modulation: 69.95\%, Protocol: 66.11\%) but struggles significantly with identifying the specific drone model (42.07\%).
-This indicates poor domain generalization, as the model fails to adapt from indoor to outdoor environments.
+{When the model is trained on indoor data only, it achieves moderate accuracy at the coarser levels (Modulation: 69.95\%, Protocol: 66.11\%) but struggles significantly with model-level identification (42.07\%).
+This indicates poor domain generalization from indoor to outdoor environments.}

-In contrast, training on a combined set of indoor and outdoor data yields substantial improvements across all hierarchical levels.
-Accuracy increases to 89.42\% for Modulation, 87.34\% for Protocol, and 69.63\% for Model.
-The most significant gain of +27.56\% is observed in model-level classification, the task most sensitive to environmental shifts.
-This demonstrates that training on diverse, mixed-domain data is crucial for learning robust, invariant features.
+{In contrast, training on a combined set of indoor and outdoor data yields substantial improvements across all hierarchical levels: accuracy increases to 89.42\% for Modulation, 87.34\% for Protocol, and 69.63\% for Model.
+The most significant gain (+27.56\,pp) is observed at the model level, the task most sensitive to environmental shifts.
+This demonstrates that training on diverse, mixed-domain data is crucial for learning robust, domain-invariant features.}